andersroos/rankedftw/README.rst

 Gettting Data
 =============

-**TBD**

-Plase contact me if you get this far and want some real world data.
+If you get this far and want a sample db from the world please contact me here or at rankedftw.com@gmail.com.